deepaksood619/deepaksood619.github.io/docs/devops/others/servers/gunicorn.md

 - use/dev/shminstead of/tmp
 - start at least two workers, and probably also start a number of threads using
-- thegthreadworker backend when running in a container
+- the gthread worker backend when running in a container
 - gunicorn --log-file=- ...
 - you don't always need nginx or another proxy in front Gunicorn

 Gunicorn should only need 4-12 worker processes to handle hundreds or thousands of requests per second.

 Gunicorn relies on the operating system to provide all of the load balancing when handling requests.
-Generally we recommend(2x$num_cores)+1as the number of workers to start off with.
+Generally we recommend (2x$num_cores)+1 as the number of workers to start off with.
 While not overly scientific, the formula is based on the assumption that for a given core, one worker will be reading or writing from the socket while the other worker is processing a request.

 ## Timeout

-The gunicorn documentation is not entierly clear to me on this point.
+The gunicorn documentation is not entirely clear to me on this point.
 For --timeout it says that Workers silent for more than this many seconds are killed and restarted.
 But it seems that workers are killed after 30sec even though they still produce data?

 By silent, we mean silent from the perspective of the arbiter process, which communicates with the workers through a temporary file.
 If the worker is busy sending data, it does not update that file.
 From the perspective of the arbiter, the worker is missing heartbeats.